nhaga/QuantLib-Python-Docs/docs/basics.rst

 Array
 #####

+creates an empty array

 .. function:: ql.Array()

+creates the array and fills it with value

 .. function:: ql.Array(size, value)

- creates the array and fills it with value
+creates the array and fills it according to a0=value,ai=ai−1+increment

 .. function:: ql.Array(size, value, increment)

-    creates the array and fills it according to a0=value,ai=ai−1+increment

 -----